 So to return to Melbourne, and notwithstanding all that has been said, it’s certainly true that public transport fares in Melbourne for shorter trips are higher than they should be.
 For many years Melbourne had the highest fares in Australia relative to journey length, and recent fare increases for single-zone travel have outstripped both the rate of inflation and the change in the cost of owning and operating a car (which actually decreased at the time the GST was introduced in 2000).
 They are now at the level where many trips can be made more cheaply by car.
-For this reason, the fare increases from 2012 onward should be reversed, and at least part of the dividend from future patronage growth should be applied to reducing fares to competitive levels for shorter trips.
+For this reason, the increases to basic single zone fares from 2012 onward should be reversed, and at least part of the dividend from future patronage growth should be applied to reducing fares to competitive levels for shorter trips.

 International experience points to a more effective strategy for shifting travel habits from cars to public transport than just axing fares.
 It involves such measures as high service frequencies, central coordination of timetables, traffic priority for trams and buses, and a conspicuous staff presence.
 Provided fares are set at a level competitive with car travel, these measures have been proved more effective in boosting public transport use than making public transport free – and at a much lower cost to the public purse.